dayt0n/relwvm/README.md

-Warning: this tool is very buggy for now.
+Warning: this tool is very buggy for now (reading is safe).

 lwvmedit
 ========